 - Surveillance for complications such as hypertension and preeclampsia, and prompt intervention and coordinated care if complications do exist

-- Delivery planning, and on-site Level III NICU for peace of mind at delivery
+- Delivery planning and on-site Level III NICU at

 About Pregnancy and Diabetes